ishanpranav/advent-of-code-2022/README.md

 This is a collection of solutions to the
 [Advent of Code 2022](https://adventofcode.com/2022) programming problems implemented in the C programming language.
-I am focusing on efficient solutions and including formal pseudocode with each solution.
+We am focusing on efficient solutions and including formal pseudocode with each solution.

 ## Authors